-This is an agreement between, hereafter referred to as fellow, ;hereafter referred to as primary supervisor,; hereafter ref ferred to as ward ;hereafter referred to as primary supervisor,; hereafter refeattending psychiatrist supervisor; and, hereafter referred to a as ER/CL (Emergency Room/Consult Liaison) attending psychiatrist supervisor.
-The purpose of supervisi ion is to prepare the fellow, as a clinical psychologist, for independent and advanced practice in working with in have acute mental health crises requiring inpatient or intensive outpatient psychiatric management primary goal of this training is preparation for service within the United States Navy, supervision experiences will be sufficiently broad to enhance professional competencies in a wide range of clinical settings within which acute psychiatric crises may be encountered.
-Training will occur on psychiatric unit 5E/5F of Building 2 of NMCP, as well as NMCF course of 4 weeks.
-Unit 5E/5F provides intensive inpatient psychiatric treatment for both active members, including dually diagnosed patients (i.e., patients diagnosed with a substance use disc another mental health condition), Under the direction of re duty and family order plus chiatrist evelop and psychological m and other will also consult arding military the fellow will a crisis.
-The (primary supervisor) will provide a minimum of one hour, scheduled, face to fact supervision each week.
+This is an agreement between , hereafter referred to as fellow, ; hereafter referred to as primary supervisor, ; hereafter referred to as ward attending psychiatrist supervisor; and , hereafter referred to as ER/CL (Emergency Room/Consult Liaison) attending psychiatrist supervisor.
+The purpose of supervision is to prepare the fellow, as a clinical psychologist, for independent and advanced practice in working with individuals who have acute mental health crises requiring inpatient or intensive outpatient psychiatric management.
+Though a primary goal of this training is preparation for service within the United States Navy, supervision and clinical experiences will be sufficiently broad to enhance professional competencies in a wide range of clinical settings within which acute psychiatric crises may be encountered.

+Training will occur on psychiatric unit 5E/5F of Building 2 of NMCP, as well as NMCP ER over the course of 4 weeks.
+Unit 5E/5F provides intensive inpatient psychiatric treatment for both active duty and family members, including dually diagnosed patients (i.e., patients diagnosed with a substance use disorder plus another mental health condition), Under the direction of (ward attending psychiatrist supervisor), the fellow will attend and participate in morning rounds, interview new patients, develop and monitor treatment/discharge plans, provide individual therapy/crisis intervention, and conduct psychological testing as needed.
+The fellow will consult with other professionals on the interdisciplinary team and other medical specialists within this facility to provide integrated mental health services.
+The fellow will also consult with family members and the commands of active duty service members to make decisions regarding military disposition.
+Under the direction of (ER/CL attending psychiatrist supervisor) the fellow will also spend time in the Emergency Room performing acute assessments of patients presenting in crisis.
+The fellow may also provide consultation/liaison services to medical wards.
+Start and end times of the work day will be determined at the discretion of the attending supervisors.

+(primary supervisor) will provide a minimum of one hour, scheduled, face to face individual supervision each week.
 This supervision will be held at a mutually convenient time.
-Additional will be provided as needed on an ad hoc basis over the course of the training period.
-The fellow additionally receive a minimum of 3 hours of supervision from the attending psychiatrist supervision each week.
-This supervision may be provided in either an individual or group for with psychiatric residents and/or other trainees).
-The fellow with the input from supervisors, we Monday following each training week a weekly supervision form for each supervisor (Enclosur corresponding to the preceding week.
-At the end of this training experience both the fellow and supervisor (in consultation with the adjunct supervisor) will complete competency ratings, as or and the supervisor will provide a final summary rating as per the scale provided below. ally, supervision w will visor(s), i.e., ormat (i.e., along vill submit on the re A) d the primary
+Additionally, supervision will be provided as needed on an ad hoc basis over the course of the training period.
+The fellow will additionally receive a minimum of 3 hours of supervision from the attending psychiatrist supervisor(s), i.e., each week.
+This supervision may be provided in either an individual or group format (i.e., along with psychiatric residents and/or other trainees).
+The fellow with the input from supervisors, will submit on the Monday following each training week a weekly supervision form for each supervisor (Enclosure A) corresponding to the preceding week.
+At the end of this training experience both the fellow and the primary supervisor (in consultation with the adjunct supervisor) will complete competency ratings, as outlined below, and the supervisor will provide a final summary rating as per the scale provided below.